 Two mazes and ten garden areas set in ten acres.
 Walk through woodlands and gardens, find several randomly located, themed, demonstration gardens and wander through the Christmas Tree and Priory Mazes.
 Unusual plants grown on site are available for sale along with advice given for garden plantings.

-From the Langham Glass webb site: "Our visitor centre is open all year round, and in our glasshouse you can see our team of glassmakers using age old techniques to create our well known and collectable finest handmade crystal.
+From the Langham Glass web site: "Our visitor centre is open all year round, and in our glasshouse you can see our team of glassmakers using age old techniques to create our well known and collectible finest handmade crystal.

 Langham Glass is proud to manufacture a wide range of products available in our gift shop, ranging from birds and animals to vases and tableware.
 We also stock a quality range of made in Britain products such as Portmeirion, Joules, Norfolk Lavender and Moorcroft.